alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 5. In Windows explorer navigate to the Y: driver (sqlserver).
 Double click on `SQLServer2017-SSEI-Expr` and click `run` when prompted.
 Then chose `Download Media` and select `Express Advanced`.
 Then click download.

 6. Once downloaded run the downloaded installer.
-This will extract a folder called `SQLEXPRADV_x64_ENU`.
+This will extract a folder called `SQLEXPRADV_x64_ENU` to the `downloads` folder.
 Double click to unpack it.

 7. Open a command prompt with administrator privileges (right click on command window and click `run as administrator`).